Weather: Temperatures plummet below 0, snow falls in the south

 MetService meteorologist Andy Best told the Herald a nasty southerly change bringing rain and snow would move up the South Island this morning.

-Coastal areas of Central Otago and the Canterbury Plains could expect heavy rain later this morning after Dunedin was doused earlier today, around 5.30am.
+Coastal areas of Central Otago and the Canterbury Plains can expect heavy rain later this morning after Dunedin was doused earlier today, around 5.30am.

-Those in Southland and Clutha could expect snow to 300m-400m above sea level before easing to isolated showers around midday.
+Those in Southland and Clutha can expect snow to 300m-400m above sea level before easing to isolated showers around midday.

 "There will be snow down to about 400m in Fiordland this morning," Best said.
 "It looks like maybe some heavy rain on the west coast of the South Island too.